-The Levitan Family Endowed Scholarship, offered once every 4 years, fully supports an international student in their quest to becoming a physician.
-Established in 2007, the Levitan Family Endowed Scholarship is designed to cover all costs associated with obtaining a medical degree from the University of Rochester School of Medicine and Dentistry for a qualified international student.
+The Levitan Family Endowed Scholarship, supports an international student in their quest to become a physician.
+Established in 2007, the Levitan Family Endowed Scholarship is designed to meet a student's demonstrated financial need associated with obtaining a medical degree from the University of Rochester School of Medicine and Dentistry.

-Alexander Levitan ’63 (MD) has had a lifelong devotion to medicine and to the people of this world, this passion was fueled by his late father Sacha Levitan MD who worked for the World Health Organization.
-Dr. Alexander Levitan, a retired internist and oncologist and his wife, Lucy Levitan honored Sacha when they established the Levitan Family Endowed Scholarship at the University of Rochester.
+Dr. Alexander Levitan ’63 (MD), a retired internist and oncologist, has had a lifelong devotion to medicine and to the people of this world.
+This passion was fueled by his late father Dr. Sacha Levitan, who worked for the World Health Organization.
+Dr. Levitan and his wife, Lucy Levitan, honored Sacha when they established the Levitan Family Endowed Scholarship at the University of Rochester.
 This scholarship is a way of saying “thank you” to a treasured family member who was committed to diversity and inclusion through the patient centered art of healing in the Rochester tradition of excellence.

-It is the hope that a Levitan Family Endowed Scholar is an emissary of culture, diversity and experience for our medical school class.
+It is hoped that a Levitan Family Endowed Scholar will become an emissary of cultural diversity and experience for our medical school.

-- Applicants must be International student without American citizenship, permanent residence or asylum status
+- Applicants must be International students who do not hold US citizenship, permanent residency or Asylee status

 What the Scholarship does NOT pay for